erhanbicerr/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification

-> *This notebook includes definition and implementation classification algorithms, cross-validation and others...*
+> *This notebook ["end-to-end_classification.ipynb"] includes definition and implementation classification algorithms, cross-validation and others...*

 Detailed information about classification algorithms concepts, alongside with this notebook, will be published on Medium...